waynethebrain/Dome-Abode/Home Assistant Config/packages/README.md

 <hr>

+### lighting / nightlight.yaml

+The Nightlight package handles all nightlight related entities.
+It contains switches, sensors, automations and scripts.

 ### mailbox / mailbox.yaml

 The Mailbox package handles all the mailbox related entities.
 It contains switches, sensors, automations and scripts.